First Initial Wash

 - Run a pre-rinse or short cycle with warm water with ½ oz laundry detergent.

 - Wash the diapers in a full cycle, at highest water level, using hot water (140°F / 60°C), and the manufacturers recommended amount of laundry detergent.
 Avoid bleach as it can be very harsh against your baby’s skin and will damage the diaper’s fibers and elastics.
-Use Kind Fabric Softener to restore softness if desired.
 Avoid the use of commercial fabric softeners.
-Overuse will result in reduced absorbency.
+Use will result in reduced / no absorbency.

 - Washed diapers may either be line dried or dried in the dryer on medium heat.